TopGabri/DLX/README.md

 - Git-based collaborative development
 - Performance Analysis and Optimization

-Moreover, this project allowed me to improve on the following **soft** skills:
+Moreover, this project allowed me to improve on other important skills such as:
 - Teamwork
 - Problem Solving
-- Leadership
+- Leadership and team management
 - Efficient organization

 ---